leeschmalz/SecretHitler-SMS-Role-Assigner/README.md

 The service also provides functionality for the **_Investigate Party Membership_** president power where the president can look at any player's party membership card.
 At this point in the game, the president will, for example, send `View Charlie`, and will receive a text message in return `Charlie's party is liberal`.
 Everyone else in the game will receive a text `Charlie's party membership was viewed.` to ensure players cannot secretly view each others' identities.

-These two simple features allow the game to be played seamlessly without using the brown envelopes at all, forgoing the eye closing ritual at the beginning of each round.
+These two simple features allow the game to be played seamlessly without using the brown envelopes at all, and forgoing the eye closing ritual at the beginning of each round.

 ## Perform the following once to get started:
 1. Create a free account and phone number with Twilio.